tldr-pages/tldr/pages/common/blender.md

 # blender

-> Command-line interface to the Blender 3D computer graphics application.
+> Command line interface to the Blender 3D computer graphics application.
 > Arguments are executed in the order they are given.
 > More information: <https://docs.blender.org/manual/en/latest/render/workflows/command_line.html>.